 You’ve changed.
 And so has your wife.
 The old marriage is dead, and something better (which is still very much a work in progress) seems to be emerging from the ashes.

-But you just called me…and you just got caught cheating…so we’re getting way ahead of ourselves.
-I can’t help you contain your present situation by getting you back to the “way things used to be.”
-You kinda blew that up already.
+We can’t help you contain your present situation by getting you back to the “way things used to be.”
+That changed already and it can't go back.

-But if you want to stay married, and you’re willing to work hard…I just might be able to help.
+But if you want to stay married, and you’re willing to work hard, we just might be able to help.

 Are you committed to affair recovery?